tacocatCLAUS/gizmo/README.md

 ## Installing / Getting started

 Installing is easy.
-Just install [Ollama](https://ollama.com/), and clone the repo!
+Just install [Ollama](https://ollama.com/), and either download the release or clone the repo!
 Keep in mind that this project takes up about 5 GB of space.
-If you are demoing just delete the repo and uninstall the pip package.
+If you are demoing just delete the repo and uninstall the pip packages.

 ```shell
 git clone https://github.com/tacocatCLAUS/gizmo.git